 - Passing through metaphysical items like a tv screen or electrical wiring.

 Film - Animated

 - A particularly impressive shot was used for Treasure Planet.
-You see a half-moon in the sky and when the characters talk of going to the spaceport the camera then zooms towards the moon and as it gets bigger you see more details and eventually notice that it isn't a moon, but the spaceport itself shaped like a half moon.
+You see a crescent moon in the sky and when the characters talk of going to the spaceport the camera then zooms towards the moon and as it gets bigger you see more details and eventually notice that it isn't a moon, but the spaceport itself shaped like a crescent moon.

 - The closing shot of Fantasia, a languid shot through a Gothic-looking forest at dawn.
 It was so hard to pull off that it wasn't finished until hours before the world premiere.